ivan-guerra/programmador.com/content/posts/huffman-coding.md

 ```

 One weak aspect of this code is that `DecodeStream()` expects the *entire* input
-bit stream to be fed in at once.
-That is, we buffer all the bits (represented as
+bit stream at once.
+That is, all bits (represented as `bool` types) are in
-`bool` types) in the input file.
-If the file is large enough, the `bitstream`
+memory and buffered.
+If the file is large enough, the `bitstream` vector may
-vector may well not fit in memory.
-For this project, I considered it reasonable
+well not fit in memory.
+For this project, it's reasonable to keep it simple and
-to keep it simple and not worry about multi gigabyte files.
-A better approach
+not worry about multi gigabyte files.
+A better approach would be to read the
-would be to read the data, perhaps in page sized chunks, and create a parser
+data, perhaps in page sized chunks, and create a parser object that tracks where
-object that tracks where in the decoding process it is.
+in the decoding process it is.

 Similar to `Compress()`, the `Decompress()` routine is a wrapper around the
 `Decode()` routine: